-Metrics aren’t everything.
-But, your contact center KPIs are an important piece of creating a happy team and happy

 Are your customers hanging up while in the queue?
 Watch your agent’s efficiency, and see if they have the tools they need to maintain pace with customer demands and keep wait times at bay.

 Don’t put too much pressure on your agents for this metric, though.
 Sometimes you can’t control the abandonment of an interaction.
 It might be a crazy day, or your metric might shift by mistake with spam interactions.
-If your abandonment rate remains low, between 2 to 5%, consider yourself clear.
+If your abandonment rate remains low, between 2 to 5%, consider yourself in the clear.

 This one is tricky for agents.
-You don’t want to compromise providing every customer with the best service just to be more efficient.
+You don’t want to compromise giving every customer the best service just to be more efficient.
 But, waiting on hold after you’ve already started talking to an agent can be a major friction point for your customers.
-No one likes sitting on the phone listening to some crackly elevator music for an hour (or more).